• Skip to primary navigation

 Crab Cellophane Noodles is a traditional Vietnamese dish.
 The dish is incredibly delicious with the natural sweetness of crab meat, soft translucent noodles, crunchy vegetables, and refreshing lime fish sauce dressing.

 • Add a generous amount of oil to coat the pan, then sauté the remaining minced shallots until fragrant.
 Add shiitake mushroom, stir and cook for 30 seconds.
-Add wood-ear mushroom, carrot and 1 tablespoons of stock or water, and continue to stir and cook for about 2 minutes.
+Add wood-ear mushroom, carrot and 1 tablespoon of stock or water, and continue to stir and cook for about 2 minutes.

 • Slightly reduce the heat and add noodles together with ¼ cup (60ml) of stock.
 Mix and cook for a minute.
 Add 1 tablespoon of fish sauce and mix.
 Gradually add stock by a couple of tablespoons while constantly mixing to cook the noodles for another minute or until it is almost soft to your liking.
 If the noodles start clumping while stir-frying, reduce the heat.